Beginners’ Guide to Chalk Paint

 Here’s a list of the supplies I used on this project:

-- 30 grams of Chalk Paint Powder ($18.95 for 60 grams) into 500 ml can of a some unknown brand of the USA’s Low Sheen Acrylic Paint ($25) (they call it ‘latex paint’ – same product, different name) in a complimentary blue to Sue’s guest room blues (thankfully, I carry Marilyn’s Powder where ever I as I never know when a quick furniture reno is needed!).
+- 30 grams of Chalk Paint Powder ($18.95 for 60 grams) into 500 ml can of some brand of Low Sheen Acrylic Paint ($25) in a complimentary blue to Sue’s guest room blues (thankfully, I carry Marilyn’s Powder where ever I as I never know when a quick furniture reno is needed!).

 - paint brushes: I use the Monarch brand which you can buy at Bunnings from around $10+ and leave little to no ‘loose bristles’ on your designer project!